mahshidghaffari/NLP-Research-Internship-Assignment-Biomedical-Text-Analysis/Documentation.md

 - LDA Model: Utilization of Latent Dirichlet Allocation with 30 topics based on the perplexity metric (explained below).
 - Model Fitting: Fitting the LDA model to the TF-IDF matrix.
 - Keyword Extraction: Extraction of the top 10 keywords for each topic.

+While these methods were utilized in this assignment, it's worth noting that alternative techniques, such as Named Entity Recognition (NER), sentiment analysis, or word embedding models, can also be employed to gain deeper insights from text data.
+The choice of the two methods mentioned above was made based on their suitability for biomedical text analysis and their potential to reveal meaningful patterns within the abstracts.

 ## Task 3: Interpretation and Usefulness